Rapid evaluation of Newtonian potentials on planar domains: Numerical algorithm

 \subsection{Time complexity analysis}

 In this section, we present the time complexity of our algorithm.
-Suppose that we approximate the density function by a $N$th order 2-D monomial expansion over each element.
-It follows that there are $(N+1)(N+2)/2=\O(N^2)$ terms in the expansion.
+Suppose that we construct a $p$th degree bivariate interpolating polynomial of the density function over each element.
+Consequently, each polynomial is represented by $(p+1)(p+2)/2=\O(p^2)$ terms in the monomial basis.
 We estimate the various costs as follows.

-\paragraph{Precomputation that only has to be executed once:} \begin{enumerate} \item The construction of the anti-Laplacian mapping takes $\O(N^2)$ operations. \item The pivoted LU factorization of the 1-D Vandermonde matrix with Gauss-Legendre collocation nodes of order $\O(N)$ over $[-1,1]$ takes $\O(N^3)$ operations. \end{enumerate}

-\paragraph{Precomputation for a mesh element:} \begin{enumerate} \item The computation of the 2-D monomial expansion coefficients of the density function takes $\O(N^6)$ operations, since the cost is dominated by the factorization of a 2-D Vandermonde matrix of size $\O(N^2)\times \O(N^2)$. \item The computation of the anti-Laplacian takes $\O(N^2)$ operations. \item The computation of the 1-D monomial expansions of the anti-Laplacian and its normal derivatives takes $\O(N^3)$ operations, since the cost is dominated by the evaluation of the anti-Laplacian (a 2-D monomial expansion) at the $\O(N)$ collocation nodes.
-To solve the 1-D Vandermonde system, when the mesh element is a triangle, one can reuse the previously factorized 1-D Vandermonde matrix with Gauss-Legendre collocation nodes over $[-1,1]$.
-We emphasize that the precomputed factorization only works for the straight edges, and one has to compute the factorization of the 1-D Vandermonde matrix for the curved edges on the fly, which costs $\O(N^3)$ operations each time.
-We note that the number of curved edges is generally much fewer than the number of straight edges. \end{enumerate}
+\paragraph{Precomputation for each mesh element:} \begin{enumerate} \item The computation of the 2-D monomial expansion coefficients of the density function takes $\O(p^6)$ operations, since the cost is dominated by the factorization of a 2-D Vandermonde matrix of size $\O(p^2)\times \O(p^2)$. \item The computation of the anti-Laplacian takes $\O(p^3)$ operations. \item The evaluation of the anti-Laplacian and its normal derivative at the $\O(p)$ collocation points on the edges of the mesh elements takes $\O(p^3)$ operations. \item The computation of the 1-D monomial expansions of the restriction of the anti-Laplacian and its normal derivatives takes $\O(p^2)$ operations on a straight edge (as one can store and reuse the pivoted LU factorization of the 1-D Vandermonde matrix with Gauss-Legendre collocation nodes over $[-1,1]$), and takes $\O(p^3)$ on a curved edge.
+We note that the total number of curved edges is generally far fewer than the total number of straight edges. \end{enumerate}